ks-sammita/IP/README.md

 Technologies Used:
 Java Swing: For building the graphical user interface.
 WHO Charts: For accurate reference to child growth and nutrition status.
-Java Standard Libraries: For basic file handling and data analysis.
+Java Apache POI Library and File handling